 On to step 2!
 You will need to make two decisions here.
 The first decision is the name of your feed.
 The second decision is the spefic mechanism whereby the product data gets connected to Merchant Center.
 There are 4 options to setting up the feed.

 As you can see with the radio button we’ve selected above, we’re going with “Google Sheets” for our purposes.
-This is the most straightforward option and will be our area of focus, at least for now.
+This is the most straightforward option and will be our area of focus, for the purposes of this example.

 On to step 3!
 With our manual option of “Google Sheets” we need to determine if we’re going to “Generate a new Google spreadsheet from a template” or “Select an existing Google spreadsheet”.
 If you don’t already have an existing Google Sheet formatted specifically to serve as a product feed, this is an easy decision.
 That is the case for us.
 Let’s generate a new Google spreadsheet!